l3marr/cse15l-lab-reports/steps.md

 ## Trying commands
 ![Image](Commands.png)
 > Go ahead and try running some commands in the terminal
 * Experiment with different commands and see what is returned!
-Here are some to get you started `pwd`  `cd`  `ls` `lat`
+Here are some to get you started `pwd`  `cd`  `ls`
-* Pwd writes the full path name of your current directory
+* `Pwd` writes the full path name of your current directory
-* Cd displays the name of the current directory
+* `Cd` displays the name of the current directory
-* Ls displays the contents of the current or specified directory
+* `Ls` displays the contents of the current or specified directory
 * Once you are done, you can exit remote access by simply typing *exit* into the terminal